 Looking Into the Most Southern Barranca

-After a bit of walking, I came upon a gigantic gully/ravine, otherwise known as a barranca or an arroyo.
+After walking, I came upon a gigantic gully/ravine, a barranca, or an arroyo.

 According to its official definition, an arroyo ‘is a steep-sided gully formed by the action of fast-flowing water in an arid or semi-arid region, found chiefly in the southwestern US.”

 While the formal definition of a barranca is “a narrow winding river gorge.”
-Both words are helpful and useful vocabulary when one is looking to describe, in words, the natural wonders of San Onofre Bluffs Beach.
+Both words are helpful and valuable vocabulary when one is looking to describe, in terms, of, the natural wonders of San Onofre Bluffs Beach.

-Let’s take a look at the last barranca/arroyo?
-Before reaching the southern border of San Onofre State Beach.
+Let’s look at the last barranca/arroyo before reaching the southern border of San Onofre State Beach.
 The point of view above shows how vast this ravine is.
 Scattered all about are blooming coastal goldenbushes (Isocoma menziesii.)